rafaelmagalhaesguedes/MonitorSystem/README.md

 ![Screen](screenshots/screen.png)

-This is a system monitoring application developed in Java using the Model-View-Controller (MVC) architectural pattern.
-It allows monitoring and displaying information about system memory usage, CPU usage, and processes.
+This Java and Swing-based system monitoring application, following the Model-View-Controller (MVC) architectural pattern, provides users with a comprehensive and real-time view of system performance.
+It allows monitoring system memory usage, CPU usage, and processes through an intuitive graphical interface.
+Users can track memory allocation patterns, optimize CPU resource usage, and identify resource-intensive processes for efficient system management.
+Designed for usability, it offers real-time updates and dynamic graphs, ensuring a smooth monitoring experience.
+In summary, this application offers a powerful solution for monitoring and optimizing system performance, facilitating efficient and reliable system operation.

 ## Project Structure